-A Photo Memoir and Study in Ecology
+Photo Memoir as Study in Ecology

 Holly Jorgensen, Author

 Enchanted: Reflections from a Joyfully Green and Frugally Rich Life is a testament to author Holly Jorgensen’s dedication.
-Over ten years in the making, this book chronicles Holly’s life through her dedication to live simply and close to the earth.
+Over ten years in the making, this book chronicles Holly’s life through her commitment to live simply and close to the earth.

-It is the Special Details
+It is All in the Details

 Divider lines, those pauses in the text’s narrative, are a personal favorite for print books.
-For Enchanted I used Holly’s dragonfly motif to create a little extra flourish.
+For Enchanted, I used Holly’s dragonfly motif to create a little extra flourish.
 Nothing too complicated, as I don’t want to interrupt the reader, but also an element to tie into the cover.

 And speaking of the cover, we see Sherlock for the first time in the subtitle, but the title is set in a variation of the Graceful Script by Indonesian design studio Artimasa.

-The interior is full 4-color printing, with photos on nearly every other page.
-As happens with these kinds of projects, I ended up spending a lot of time retouching and adjusting photos.
-Fortunately, Holly has a good eye and had printed many of the photos herself already.
-But adjusting them for a 4c, as opposed to photo-paper, printing did take some extra work—as did many of her older snapshots.
-But in the end, it was worth the time and effort, as the book is simply stunning to look at, and great fun to read.
+As is often the case with these kinds of projects, I ended up spending a considerable amount of time retouching and adjusting the photos.
+Fortunately, Holly has a good eye and has already printed many of the photos herself.
+However, adjusting them for a 4c, as opposed to photo paper, printing did require some extra work—as did many of her older snapshots.
+But in the end, it was worth the time and effort, as the book is stunning to look at and great fun to read.

 Launch Party